mmahlke/Bioinformatics-with-CRC-cluster/README.md

 It's silly to go through the reads and try to interpret what the quality values are.
 But we can use a command line utility (aka a **module**) to do that for us.

 ## Running modules on the cluster
-**Modules** are like software that run without a visual user interface.
+$$\textnormal{\color{darkorange}Modules}$$ are like software that run without a visual user interface.
 Instead, you will load them in Linux (starting them up, essentially), and then speak to them with their own unique sets of commands.

 Each module is a tool created by a person or group to complete a specific task or set of tasks.
 As such, most modules have their own guides on how to use them, which can be intricate.